gbelanger/gb-esac-ops-perigee/README.md

 1. (Optional step) Download orbut_ap.txt (contains the orbital parameters of Integral)

   * The data comes from the file called orbut_ap.txt sent around by MOC with the bubble plots.
-  * Note: Download by hand from the most recent email with subject "New INTEGRAL Mission Planning Constraint Plots: ..."
+  * Download by hand from the most recent email with subject "New INTEGRAL Mission Planning Constraint Plots: ..."

 2. Execute getdatafiles : downloads and copies other required files